MavenCode/KubeflowTraining/Data/readme.md

-The Churn Modeling data is used for our labs in Day 2 when buiding the Pytoch and Tensorflow pipelines.
+The Churn Modeling data is used for our labs in Day 2 to build the Pytorch and Tensorflow pipelines.